 How to compare enhanced annuities with Annuity Ready

-When getting an online quote with Annuity Ready you will be asked a number of questions about your lifestyle, physique and health which will be used to determine if you are eligible for an enhanced annuity.
-There is no medical assessment needed to get a quote, so all you need to do is answer these questions accurately.
-This is essential, as later in the process you may be required to provide supporting evidence from your doctor to prove to the annuity provider that you are living with certain health conditions.
+When getting an online quote with Annuity Ready you will be asked questions about your lifestyle, physique and health.
+These will be used to determine if you are eligible for an enhanced annuity.
+You won’t need a medical assessment to get a quote, so all you need to do is answer these questions accurately.
+This is essential, as later in the process you may be required to provide supporting evidence from your doctor.
+This is to prove to the annuity provider that you are living with certain health conditions.

-To avoid delays, providers may carry out health checks after your annuity payments have commenced.
-If the information you provided at the time you took out your annuity is not verified by your doctor, your income amount could be reduced.
+To avoid delays, providers may carry out health checks after your annuity payments have started.
+If the information you provided at the time you took out your annuity is not verified by your doctor, your income could be reduced.

 Joint life annuity

 This option may be suitable for you if you need to provide an income for your partner after your death.
-Bear in mind, the income you receive may be lower if you select a joint life annuity, as the provider agrees to pay out for the duration of two lives, rather than one life with a single annuity.
+Bear in mind, the income you receive may be lower if you select a joint life annuity.
+This is because the provider agrees to pay out for the duration of two lives, rather than one life with a single annuity.

 To find out more about the differences between joint and single life annuities, take a look at our guide ‘Single vs joint life annuities’.